 Results will be displayed from the Foundation’s database and then Candid.

-Please note that this tool does not automatically guarantee that an organization will pass the Foundation’s due diligence, that procedure will still take place during processing
+Please note that this tool does not automatically guarantee that an organization will pass the Foundation’s due diligence, that procedure will still take place during processing.

 Enter a Grantee Manually